OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

  - `$(Build.SourcesDirectory)\target\*.war`
  - `$(build.artifactstagingdirectory)\*.nupkg`

  ![](ado-build-push-packages.png)

  That’s it for your build definition.

 ## Creating the Octopus Deploy project

-In the Octopus Deploy web portal, click on the Projects tab, then click **ADD PROJECT**:
+In the Octopus Deploy web portal, click the Projects tab, then click **ADD PROJECT**:

  ![](octopus-create-project.png)